IvanMK518/An-Analysis-of-Genres-and-Their-Danceability/README.md

 “We should consider every day lost on which we have not danced at least once.”
 ― Friedrich Wilhelm Nietzsche

-# Danceability: Defining the Vague Concept
+# Danceability: Breaking Down the Vague Concept
 This project is a part of the "Technical Writing" class at Emory University.

 #### -- Project Status: [Completed]